cZalyun/delete_this/README-project.md

 If you only have interfaces in your model lib, I dont really see the reason why you need modules files, so in this case you can generate this lib with standalone mode

 ## Using state in the app
-1. DO NOT EVER PUT STOREMODULE.FORFEATURE(...) into the fcking state.module.ts file pls
+1. DO NOT EVER PUT STOREMODULE.FORFEATURE(...) into the state.module.ts file pls
 2. app.config.ts
 ```
 export const appConfig: ApplicationConfig = {